Gamify-IT/docs/user-manuals/lecturer-interface/README.md

 You can click on a course to view and configure this course.
 You will get redirected to the course overview page.
+In addition, valuable statistics are presented to demonstrate the players' activity and progress.
 ![course overview](assets/course-overview.webp)

 The sidebar allows navigating between different configuration pages of the course.